-Table 8-34 • Licenses Tab
+Table 8-35 • Licenses Tab

 Field Description License Select the desired license from the License dropdown list.
-Alternatively, enter a string found in the license name to filter the list, and then select the license from the filtered list.
-Id The internal identification number generated for the license in the Code Insight data library.
+Alternatively, with the list opened, enter a string found in the license name to filter the list.
+Then select the license from the filtered list.
+Id The internal identification number generated for the license in the Code Insight Data Library.
 Name The name of the license, along with its short name (usually the SPDX short identifier) in parentheses.
 Family The family of licenses to which this license belongs, if applicable.
 The following are examples of family licenses: Apache, BSD, EPL, MIT, and MPL.
 Priority The priority ranking of the license as determined by Code Insight.
 For more information, see License Priority.
 URL The URL link to the license website.
 Description A short description of the license.

+Table 8-35 • Licenses Tab (cont.)

+Field Description External ID The ID that corresponds to the license in an external system (such as your site's license-tracking system).
+This mapping enables you to easily locate the license in the external system.
+If the license is not mapped to an external ID, this field is blank.
 Category Currently not in use.
-Policy Currently not is use.
+Policy Currently not in use.
 Custom License The Yes or No indicator specifying whether this license was manually created in Code Insight.

-Table 8-34 • Licenses Tab (cont.)

-Field Description Family License The Yes or No indicator specifying whether this is a family license from which other OSS licenses are derived.
+Family License The Yes or No indicator specifying whether this is a family license from which other OSS licenses are derived.
 The following are examples of family licenses: Apache, BSD, EPL, MIT, and MPL.
 Commercial Currently not in use.
 Copyleft Currently not in use.
 Free Software License The Yes or No indicator specifying whether the license is considered to be a free software license.
 GPL V2 Compatible The Yes or No indicator specifying whether the license is compatible with GPL v2.0.
 Patent License Grant Currently not in use.
-License Text The complete text of the selected license as stored in the Code Insight data library.
+License Text The complete text of the selected license as stored in the Code Insight Data Library.
 This text represents the external forge license text.
+Create New License Click this button to open the New Custom License window.
+From here, you can create a custom license from scratch.
+For complete instructions, refer to Creating a Custom License.